Ecohydraulics/Exercise-gui/README.md

 ```

-Before getting started with the exercise, make sure to copy the code from the [sediment transport exercise](https://github.com/Ecohydraulics/Exercise-SedimentTransport) into the `sediment_transport` sub-folder of the GUI exercise repository (i.e., overwrite *bedload.py*, *fun.py*, *grains.py*, *hec.py*, *.py*, *main.py*, and *mpm.py* with your code).
+Before getting started with the exercise, make sure to copy the code from the [sediment transport exercise repository](https://github.com/Ecohydraulics/Exercise-SedimentTransport) into the `sediment_transport` sub-folder of the GUI exercise repository (i.e., overwrite *bedload.py*, *fun.py*, *grains.py*, *hec.py*, *.py*, *main.py*, and *mpm.py* with your code).
 If the file names are different from the default names used in the sediment transport exercise, adapt the `__init__.py` file in the `sediment_transport` sub-folder.
 Thus, we created a module called `sediment_transport`, where the `main.py` file requires some modifications.

 * Remove the `get_char_grain_size` function (will be replaced in the GUI).
 * Add three optional arguments to the `main()` function: